-In the admission packet, social service provides it explains this.
+In the admission packet, social service provides and explains this.
 We have patient rights, and patient rights are also posted all over the building, so that when residents come in, they know what their rights are.
 At any point in time, social service will always provide them with education on these.
 The same thing goes for families.
 We are always on the side of residents.
 We are the patients’ advocates.
 So, we always provide them with the information they need.

 I think that social service is probably one of the more important departments in the building.
 Obviously, nursing is the number 1 we have of course.
 But social service really is that middle-man.
 Social workers are always available to assist with whatever it is that the residents need, whatever concerns they may have.

-Haym Salomon is very appreciative of the social service department.
+Haym Salomon Home is very appreciative of the social service department.
 We have a social worker in every unit.
 The social workers’ offices are in the unit, and family members know that their social worker is always there.
 That’s a big plus.
 A lot of facilities have only a couple of social workers, whereas here we have one in every unit.
 We also are very involved.
 We are not a department that will say this is not in our job description.
 If we don’t know what the answer is, we will find out what the answer is.

 Most of the staff are very dedicated.
 Most of them have been here for over 10 years, I would say.
 I want to say that we know the facility in and out.